Covariant canonical gauge theory of gravitation for fermions: Free gravitational Hamiltonian

 \section{Free gravitational Hamiltonian}

 Similar to the Hamiltonians $\tilde{\HCd}_{\mathrm{D}}$ of the free fermion system, the Lagrangian resp.\ Hamiltonian $\tilde{\HCd}_{\mathrm{Gr}}$ of the free (uncoupled) gauge field---the gravitational field---must be set up on the basis of physical reasoning in conjunction with appropriate physical measurements.
-The canonical gauge procedure merely determines their coupling by requiring the combined system to be diffeomorphism-invariant.
-Similar to all other field theories, $\tilde{\HCd}_{\mathrm{Gr}}$ should be quadratic in the momentum fields $\tilde{q}\indices{_{j}^{k\beta\alpha}}$ and $\tilde{k}\indices{_{j}^{\beta\alpha}}$ in order to encounter well-defined duality relations of momenta and corresponding ``velocities''.
-With quadratic momentum dependence, the Riemann-Cartan curvature and the torsion become ``propagating'' field strengths, associated with respectively the connection and the tetrad fields.
+The canonical gauge procedure merely determines the coupling of the fields in question by requiring the combined system to be diffeomorphism-invariant.
+Similar to all other field theories, $\tilde{\HCd}_{\mathrm{Gr}}$ must be quadratic in the momentum fields $\tilde{q}\indices{_{j}^{k\beta\alpha}}$ and $\tilde{k}\indices{_{j}^{\beta\alpha}}$ in order to encounter well-defined duality relations of momenta and corresponding ``velocities''~\citep{benisty18c}.
+With quadratic momentum dependence, the Riemann-Cartan curvature and the torsion become ``propagating'' field strengths, associated with the respective connection and tetrad fields.
 A reasonable choice is thus to postulate $\tilde{\HCd}_{\mathrm{Gr,post}}(\tilde{q},\tilde{k},e)$ as

 $g_1$, $g_2$, and $g_3$ are coupling constants, which must be adapted to measurements/experiments.
 For the particular choice $g_3=0$, the resulting field equation is satisfied by the Schwarzschild and the more general Kerr metric~\citep{struckmeier17a,stephenson58,kehm17}.